RodrigoOkuta/generator-react-component/README.md

 - if you want to create a story for storybook
 - if you want to create a markdown file for documentation (automatically used in the storybook file above)

-The generator will create (up to) 4 files:
+The generator will create (up to) 4 files in the directory specified:

 - `CompName.js` - the component class
 - `CompName.spec.js` - the spec test
 - `CompName.story.js` - the story file
 - `CompName.md` - the markdown file

+## Templates

+The templates are in `<generator-react-class-component>/generators/app/templates/` -- feel free to modify your fork to your own needs.

 ## Getting To Know Yeoman